influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/administration/config.md

 #### GOMAXPROCS

 > ***Note:***
-> The GOMAXPROCS environment variable cannot be set using the InfluxDB configuration file options, like other environment variables.
+> The GOMAXPROCS environment variable cannot be set using the InfluxDB configuration file settings, like other environment variables.

 The `GOMAXPROCS` [Go language environment variable](https://golang.org/pkg/runtime/#hdr-Environment_Variables) can be used to set the maximum number of CPUs that can execute simultaneously.